Mount Horeb Area Historical Society's DRIFTLESS HISTORIUM

 Picture........Henry H. Tinkham .......................................
 Railroad Exhibit ..................................

-Mount Horeb native (and, coincidentally, one of the Village’s 2017 Distinguished Alumni of Mount Horeb High School), John Schwenn recently stepped forward with a donation of $20,000 to the Mount Horeb Area Historical Society.
-Schwenn’s generosity was sparked by a call for sponsors to help complete the Driftless Historium’s now-underway central exhibit.
-This exhibit, the centerpiece and interpretive focus of the Historium’s three-building, 12,000 square foot facility, will tell the story of southwestern Dane County’s unique driftless landscape, people and histories.
+Mount Horeb native (and, coincidentally, one of the Village’s 2017 Distinguished Alumni of Mount Horeb High School), John Schwenn stepped forward with a donation of $20,000 to the Mount Horeb Area Historical Society.
+Schwenn’s generosity was sparked by a call for sponsors of the Driftless Historium's main gallery, "Life and Change at the Edge of the Driftless."
+This installation is the centerpiece and interpretive focus of the the Society's' three-building, 14,000 square foot facility, and tells the story of southwestern Dane County’s unique Driftless landscape, people and histories.

-In accordance with the associated “33 Ways to Help” fundraising campaign, Schwenn’s donation entitles him to naming rights for one of three central exhibit vignettes.
-Schwenn chose the vignette celebrating and exploring the area’s significant railway and telegraph history.
+Schwenn’s donation entitled him to naming rights for an exhibit vignette, and he chose the vignette celebrating and exploring the area’s significant railway and telegraph history.

 John’s donation honors his grandfather Henry H. Tinkham who worked for the Chicago and Northwestern Railroad for 58 years, from 1881 until 1932, first in the shops, then as a locomotive fireman and finally for 51 years as an engineer.
 Tinkham resided in Baraboo for 58 years, but moved to Mount Horeb in 1946, where he lived with his daughter Ruth Schwenn and husband Mike until his death here in 1957.